Icaro-pavani/holydayzer/README.md

 # Holydayzer

 ## Introduction

-An API that returns the holydays through the year.
+An API that returns the holidays through the year.